Santi-7/render_engine/README.md

 	spheres
 	teapot
 	water_sphere
 ```

 About
 -------------
-This is the first project of a computer graphics course.
-As such, it could be used in similar environments which is why this project will be private until and if permission by the faculty is granted.
+This is the second project of a computer graphics course.
+As such, it could be used in similar environments which is why this project will be private until and if permission is granted by the faculty.

 Authors
 -------------